Back to Blog

 The scoring works on a gradient: same-key transitions score highest, adjacent keys (±1 on the wheel) and relative major/minor switches score nearly as well, and compatibility decreases as the distance on the wheel increases.
 This means every generated set follows harmonic mixing principles automatically — no manual Camelot code checking required.

 Combined with BPM matching (25%), energy flow shaping (15%), and genre compatibility (15%), SetFlow evaluates thousands of possible track orderings to find the sequence that sounds best.
 Your job is to tag your tracks well — SetFlow handles the rest.
+For the whole workflow end to end, see our guide to building a harmonically mixed DJ set.

 A generated DJ set showing harmonic, flow, and tempo scores for every transition